For this Winx Club fashion guide, I dressed like Winx Club characters every day for a week, with outfits inspired by all five main characters.

 For example, the show doesn’t pass judgment on tomboys or girly girls.
 The friendship and feminist undertones are strong as well.
 Also, the main characters take on traditionally male roles, like fighting to save their male love interests, more often than the other way around.

 The Netflix series, which just premiered, has had its fair share of backlash for multiple questionable choices.

-The most common complaints include: the dark tone, dull visuals, uninspired costumes, white-washing of Musa and Flora, replacement of Flora with a new character and the overall absence of Tecna, the Trix, Timmy and Brandon.
-All of these characters are fan-favorites.
+The most common complaints include the dark tone, dull visuals, uninspired costumes, white-washing of Musa and Flora, replacement of Flora with a new character, and the overall absence of Tecna, the Trix, Timmy, and Brandon.
+All of these characters are fan favorites.

-All of these in contrast to the brighter and unapologetically girly animated show.
+All of these are in contrast to the brighter and unapologetically girly animated show.
 Clearly, Netflix drew more inspiration from the CW’s Riverdale than the beloved animated Nickelodeon show, at least tonally.

 I’ve seen the Netflix show.
 It is very YA and you can see the influence of both Riverdale and Chilling Adventures of Sabrina.

 Overall, Fate was jarring to see as a fan of the animated show.
 To me, it feels like they only borrowed the name in order to boost the popularity of another story.
 While it has potential and I enjoyed some of it, I didn’t like it as a Winx-inspired story.